Kibou no Kakera

 Kitade performing "Pieces of Hope" at the 2007 Japan Expo.

 "Kibou no Kakera" (希望のカケラ, Kibō no Kakera) is the eighth single released by Nana Kitade, and the second single from her album, I Scream The song gained attention after being featured as the 1st opening song for "Powerpuff Girls Z," which was also featured on the original soundtrack.
-"Pieces of Hope" reached #64 on the Oricon singles chart and charted for 2 weeks.
+"Shards of Hope" reached #64 on the Oricon singles chart and charted for 2 weeks.